dudintv/dudin.tv/content/articles/jumping-scene.md

 ## Known Issue

 Main disadvantage "jumping" scenes is busy front layer.
 You can use back layer for background.
-If you want to add some "front" graphics — you can't.
+But you can't use front layer.